 - A Power of Sale is a Quick Process- The process of the power of sale does take time.
 There are steps to follow and a mortgage contract is a legal document so all necessary paperwork needs to be dealt with.
 It usually takes between 3-4 months to complete a power of sale

 - All Properties that are Sold Under Power of Sale are Sold at a Cheaper Cost- This is a commonly held myth.
-In fact properties under the power of sale are sold at or near market value
+In fact properties under the power of sale are sold at or below market value

 - The New Owners of a Power of Sale Property Can demand repairs or fixes be completed- In a power of sale purchase, the owner is buying the property in the condition that it is in.
 In other words “as is.”

 - In Ontario many properties in foreclosure are being sold-As mentioned earlier, the default rate of properties in Ontario and across the country is under 2% and is the exception as opposed to the rule.